Paul Kerr: Middlesbrough

+Millwall

-In March 1991, he was signed by Bruce Rioch for a second time, who was then in charge at Millwall.
-The "Lions" went on to finish the season in the play-off places, only to lose to Brighton & Hove Albion at the semi-final stage.
+In March 1991, Kerr was signed by Bruce Rioch for a second time, who was then in charge at Millwall and authorised a fee of £100,000.
+The "Lions" went on to finish the season in the play-offs places, only to lose to Brighton & Hove Albion at the semi-final stage.
 He then scored twelve goals in 1991–92 to become the club's top scorer during an otherwise disappointing campaign.
-Kerr scored a total of 15 goals in 51 league and cup appearances at The Den.
+Kerr scored 15 goals in 51 league and cup appearances at The Den.

+Port Vale

-He signed for Port Vale in July 1992, with manager John Rudge paying a fee of £140,000.
-He scored 15 goals in 51 appearances in 1992–93, including a goal in the Potteries derby defeat at the Victoria Ground on 24 October.
+Kerr signed for Port Vale in July 1992, with manager John Rudge paying a reported fee of £140,000.
+Kerr later claimed "I know that isn't the correct figure, I'll say no more on the subject".
+He settled in well, helping the Vale to win the TNT Tournament in pre-season.
+After initially struggling for goals, he went on to score 14 goals in 51 appearances in 1992–93, including a goal in the Potteries derby defeat at the Victoria Ground on 24 October.
 His most crucial goal though came in the fourth minute of the Football League Trophy final, when he converted a Bernie Slaven cross to give the "Valiants" the first goal of a 2–1 win over Stockport County at Wembley.
 He went on to say: "My goal was a great ball from Bernie.
-I’d found myself in space behind the defence and seeing the gap between the goalkeeper and the right hand post I decided to take the shot then.
+I'd found myself in space behind the defence and seeing the gap between the goalkeeper and the right hand post I decided to take the shot then.
 I knew there was a defender behind me, but I was just delighted to see the ball hit the back of the net."
-Eight days later he played in the play-off Final defeat to West Bromwich Albion.
-Promotion to the First Division was finally achieved with a second-place finish in 1993–94, during which Keer struck five times.
+Eight days later he played in the play-off final defeat to West Bromwich Albion.
+Promotion to the First Division was finally achieved with a second-place finish in 1993–94, during which Kerr struck six goals in 34 matches.
+However, he left the club under a cloud and refused the offer of a new contract for less money.

+Later career

-Kerr joined Leicester City on loan in March 1994, and scored twice in seven First Division games for Brian Little's "Foxes", before returning to Vale Park at the end of the season.
+Kerr joined Leicester City on loan in March 1994.
+He scored twice in seven First Division games for Brian Little's "Foxes" before returning to Vale Park at the end of the season.
 He was released by Port Vale, having scored 20 goals in 84 appearances.
-He joined Martin O'Neill's Wycombe Wanderers for the 1994–95 campaign, and scored one goal in his only substitute appearance in the league; he also started one cup game for the club.
+He joined Martin O'Neill's Wycombe Wanderers on a week-to-week contract for the 1994–95 campaign and scored one goal in his only substitute appearance in the league; he also started one cup game for the club.
+He collapsed in front of O'Neill, and a subsequent medical examination showed he had spinal damage and needed to retire.

 Post-retirement

 Having acted as a financial adviser to the Professional Footballers' Association, his own business in 2002, offering financial advice to professional footballers.
+He also provided commentary on Middlesbrough games for BBC Radio Tees.